AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ]
 ```

 An attribute must be set to `filterableInSearch: true` if it is passed in as part of the filter.
-Otherwise, a "500 error" will be returned.
+Otherwise, a "500 error" is returned.

 Only facets specified in Live Search are returned.